-- Current students in good standing who re-enroll during the re-enrollment period.
-Dates for this exclusive early access period will be published on an annual basis. - Siblings of current students will have priority status during the re-enrollment period. - Other applications will be evaluated in regard to the family's commitment to Christian education and the student's academic and behavioral record.
+- Students and families must be in good standing with current/previous schools. - Siblings of current students will have priority status during the re-enrollment period. - Other applications will be evaluated in regard to the family's commitment to Christian education and the student's academic and behavioral record.